 Tour-level technology and a urethane cover that’s rolled into a package optimised to perform at less than 95mph swing speeds.
 The Neon Lime or Red options are perfect for winter; buy five dozen at a time and prices drop to £29.88 per dozen.

 Callaway ERC Soft

 £34.99 | eu.callawaygolf.com

 The ERC Soft comes as standard with Callaway’s Triple Track lines, which are great for improving alignment.

-The ball is two years old in January 2021 too, so it’s likely you’ll be able to bag yourself a bargain price on a dozen before Christmas.
+The 2019 model is two years old too, so it’s likely you’ll be able to bag yourself a bargain price on a dozen before Christmas.
 The yellow option is ideal for winter.